-Requests for extensions should only be made for unexpected situations.
 As a postgraduate student you are expected to be motivated and self-directed, and are responsible for organising your own time (e.g. holidays/travel) and making sure that assessment deadlines and other requirements are met.
+Please note that pressures from paid employment are specifically not regarded as extenuating circumstances.